Latest weather observations guide

 The observation table provides a detailed view of the weather for the last 24 hours.
 Past weather observations are taken around 150 sites across the UK and are available every hour.
 Weather elements generally cover, weather type, temperature, wind speed and direction, pressure and visibility, although some stations do not report all elements.

 Past weather observations are available for the past 24 hours.
 Use the tabs above the table to display the observations for that day.

 You can choose which units are used on your forecast display e.g. Celsius or Fahrenheit for temperature by clicking on the settings cog wheel at the top of the page.

 For more about the information and symbols included in the five day forecast, see our Key to symbols and terms.

-You can pan and zoom around the map using the controls in the top left of the map or by using your mouse to click and drag the map and the mouse wheel to zoom in and out.
+You can pan and zoom around the map using the controls in the bottom left of the map or by using your mouse to click and drag the map and the mouse wheel to zoom in and out.

 The observations that you see are based on the nearest observing site to your chosen forecast site.
 If you want to view observations for another location you will need to change your chosen forecast site.

 There are number of ways to change your forecast location and there are around 7000 to choose from.

 Using the search box to select a new location